Estimated reading time: 9 minutes

 1. Figure out what your audience wants

 How do you do that?
-By trying out different things (over a set period), tracking and then comparing those results to what you had before!
+Try out different things (over a set period), tracking, and then comparing those results to what you had before!

 2. Utilize checklists

-To help us avoid making rash market research decisions when it comes to figuring out an audience, resort to a good ol’ checklist!
-Lists can help us to stay organized while at the same time give us a different vantage point.
+To help us avoid making rash market research decisions regarding figuring out an audience, resort to a good ol’ checklist!
+Lists can help us to stay organized while at the same time, give us a different vantage point.

-3. After your research, brainstorm and draft ideas based on the findings
+3. After your research, brainstorm and craft ideas based on the findings

 Keep in mind that research should be continual and not a one-time thing.
-Also, when coming up with new content ideas or optimizing older content, only try to test/implement one or two things maximum for a set duration of time.
+When coming up with new content ideas or optimizing older content, only try to test/implement one or two things maximum for a set duration of time.
 Here’s why:

 - If you change too many things at once, it’ll be hard to pinpoint what worked and what didn’t